build-trust/ockam-documentation/guides/examples/basic-web-app.md

 ```
 {% endcode %}

-Lines 12 and 13 are where we establish out connection to the database, at this point it's
+Lines 12 to 14 are where we establish out connection to the database, at this point it's
-simply pointing to `localhost`.
-If you're running a local postgres instance then starting
+simply pointing to `localhost` on port `5432`.
+If you're running a local postgres instance
-this Flask app will now show you how many times you've visited it, storing each new visit
+then starting this Flask app will now show you how many times you've visited it, storing
-in the database.
+each new visit in the database.

+{% hint style="info" %}
+Make a note of the `pg_port` variable.
+In production the port is typically loaded from an
+environment variable and not hardcoded into the source.
+But for this exercise we are
+setting the value in the script itself.
+We will be changing this value in the next steps
+when we bring Ockam into the mix.
+{% endhint %}

 Before doing any Ockam related tasks, feel free to run the Python script now by following
 the instructions below: